MCR-Digital/bootcamp-delivery/docs/_posts/0008-01-01-deployment.md

 ### TC8: Deployment
 #### Assessed Requirements

-+ Apprentices can package and build completed programs as appropriate to the resources available for deployment and for migration to different environments, including:
+> Apprentices can package and build completed programs as appropriate to the resources available for deployment and for migration to different environments, including:
-    + developing appropriate user documentation
+> - developing appropriate user documentation
-    + planning for user training
+> - planning for user training
-    + data migration ⬅️
+> - ***data migration***

 --